Emotion To Any Guitar Lick

-To easily apply vibrato on guitar in these more advanced double stop variations that use the barre and/or more than 2 notes, you need to have a floating bridge on your guitar that can be pushed back and forth with your picking hand (as I show in the video).
+To easily apply vibrato on guitar in these more advanced blues guitar double stop licks that use the barre and/or more than 2 notes, you need to have a floating bridge on your guitar that can be pushed back and forth with your picking hand (as I show in the video).
 However, don’t worry if your guitar doesn't have a floating bridge.
-You can still use the concepts from this article (including these more advanced double stop variations) in your guitar licks and solos.
+You can still use the concepts from this article (including these more advanced blues guitar double stop variations) in your licks and solos.

-Practice these double stop ideas in isolation first and then integrate them into your guitar licks at the moments when you want to generate massive dissonance, tension and aggression in your playing.
+Practice these double stop ideas in isolation first and then integrate them into your licks at the moments when you want to generate dissonance, tension and aggression.

-By practicing these different variations you will quickly and seamlessly integrate blues guitar double stops into your guitar solos.
+By practicing these different variations you will quickly and seamlessly integrate blues guitar double stop licks into your solos.
 However, being able to play killer licks is only one aspect of being a great guitar player.
 Watch this to learn about the other elements of playing guitar with feeling.

 Learn how to accelerate your guitar playing progress.